Banana chips: Indonesia

-Banana is a native plant of Maritime Southeast Asia and the people of the archipelago has developed many uses of it for ages, including as a snack.
-In Indonesia, banana chip is called kripik pisang, and is considered as a variant of crispy kripik (traditional chip or crisp).
+Bananas are native plants of Maritime Southeast Asia, and the people of the archipelago have developed many uses for them for ages, including as a snack.
+In Indonesia, a banana chip is called kripik pisang, and is considered a variant of crispy kripik (traditional chip or crisp).
 Kripik pisang is a popular crispy snack and can be commonly found in Indonesia, although it seems to be more prevalent in Java and Sumatra.
-In North Maluku, popular with pisang mulu bebek is a duck mouth shaped banana chips.
+In North Maluku, popular with pisang mulu bebek is a duck-mouth-shaped banana chip.
 It is served with sambal, fried peanut, and fried anchovy.
 In Lampung, banana chips is combined with chocolate powder called kripik pisang coklat.

-Usually unripe green bananas are thinly sliced, soaked in lime and salt water solution, and being deep fried as chips.
-Unripe banana is well suited for deep frying due to its low content of water and sugar, while having high starch content.
+Usually, unripe green bananas are thinly sliced, soaked in a lime and salt water solution, and deep-fried as chips.
+Unripe banana is well suited for deep frying due to its low content of water and sugar while having high starch content.
 Pisang goreng is another fried banana snack, although it is not thinly sliced and serves as a sweet hot snack.